tinyclub/linux-lab/README.md

 After v0.5, the source code are downloaded in `src/`, before, they are saved in the root directory of Linux Lab.

+**Notes**: the source code will be downloaded to `build/src` when `CACHE_SRC` or `ONESHOT` is configured to 1, please save or backup the data inside manually, otherwise, they will be lost after system poweroff.

 ### 3.3.2 Checking out

 Checkout the target version of kernel and builroot: